bmoussaud/xld-docker-plugin/README.md

 # Overview #

 The Docker plugin is a XL Deploy plugin that adds capability for deploying Docker Images to Docker Machines.
+It manages also to deploy `docker-compose`files directly or to import them to turn them into `Docker.Images`.

 # Installation #